My health story begins like a lot of people’s.

 So I decided to create the magazine I’d been looking for.

-That was more than 15 years ago.
+That was about 20 years ago.
 Today, Experience Life magazine reaches more than 3 million people.
 And I’m proud that it is one of the best respected health magazines in the country.
 (Maybe even the world: A few years ago, I learned from Queen Rania of Jordan that she digs Experience Life.)

 All of that makes me happy.
 But what makes me even happier is hearing from regular people how the work I’ve created or contributed to has helped them create positive change in their own lives.